BranislavLazic/akka-cqrs-activator/README.md

 and IssueDeletedState.

 Each IssueAggregate actor is being persisted with common tag - "issue-tag".
-Since id is not common, we will use Akka Persistence Query to subscribe to all events by a common tag.
+Since id is not common, we will use Akka Persistence Query to subscribe to events by a common tag.

 #### Read side

-On the read side, IssueRead actor is being used to poll Cassandra event store to subscribe on stream of events.
-Events are sent to IssueRead itself, their data is being processed, published to the DistributedPubSub mediator and then saved to the read side data store.
-Other capabilities of IssueRead actor are to query Cassandra database and to create read side keyspace and table.
+On the read side, IssueRead actor is being used to poll Cassandra event store and to subscribe on stream of events.
+Events are sent to IssueRead itself, their data is being processed, published to the DistributedPubSub mediator and then used in execution of CQL statements against Cassandra read side data store.
+Other tasks of IssueRead actor are to query Cassandra database and to create read side keyspace and table.

 #### Http API

 In this case, we're using Akka HTTP to expose our ES & CQRS implementation to the "outer world".
-HttpApi actor will kickstart Akka HTTP server with few routes:
+HttpApi actor will start Akka HTTP server with few routes for:

-- Creating, updating, closing and deleting issues.
+- Creating, updating, closing and deleting issues
 - Querying database (obtaining all issues for specific date and issue by date and id)
 - Event stream